 - All development proposals should carry out an assessment of their potential impact on local ecology.
 Where an adverse impact is identified an ecological appraisal should be prepared.
 This appraisal should meet the requirements of the British Standard for Biodiversity (BS 42020: 2013) and be proportionate to the level of impact identified. - 2.
 Where the presence of a protected species is suspected an Environmental Report should be submitted alongside the planning application.
 Any surveys should be carried out during the relevant optimal survey period. - 3.
-All development proposals in Pendle will be expected, as applicable, to deliver an overall measurable net gain for biodiversity of at least 10% against the baseline conditions of the site, measured using the latest version of the statutory DEFRA Biodiversity Metric or Small Sites Metric, or their successors.
-Developments achieving on\-site for borough-wide enhancements above 10% of the baseline conditions will be considered favourably.
+All development proposals in Pendle will be expected, as applicable, to deliver an overall measurable net gain for biodiversity of at least 10% against the baseline conditions of the site, measured using the latest version of the statutory Biodiversity Metric or Small Sites Metric, or their successors.
+Developments achieving on-site or borough-wide enhancements above 10% of the baseline conditions will be considered favourably.
 Habitat provision should align with the objectives of the Lancashire Local Nature Recovery Strategy (LNRS) - 4.
-Where a 10% net gain for biodiversity cannot be secured on-site, applicants are encouraged to provide any off-site habitat provision should, where practicable, accord with the LNRS and be made should be provided within a 20-minute walk of the development site.
-Where this is not possible a financial contribution should help to fund capital projects at Local Nature Reserves, or other designated Biodiversity Net Gain areas within the borough-within Pendle or one of the three National Character Areas present within the borough (Policy DM10). - Conservation Credits may also be accepted as a means of meeting policy requirements for Biodiversity Net Gain.
-Conservation Credits are a last resort in accordance with the mitigation hierarchy. - There is a two-year transition period following Royal Ascent of the Environment Act until the application of Biodiversity Net Gain requirements becomes mandatory for all development (November 2023). - 7-6.
-Development within a defined wildlife corridor defined on the Policies Map will not be permitted where it would prejudice its character or purpose. - 8-7.
-Where feasible to do so, developers will be required to align their biodiversity targets with those for other development sites close to their site. - 9-8.
-Developers will be required to make long term arrangements for the maintenance and stewardship of hHabitats provided in response to Biodiversity Net Gain requirements.
+Where a 10% net gain for biodiversity cannot be secured on-site, any off-site habitat provision should, where practicable, accord with the LNRS and be made within Pendle or one of the three National Character Areas present within the borough (Policy DM10). - 5.
+Conservation Credits may also be accepted as a means of meeting policy requirements for Biodiversity Net Gain.
+Conservation Credits are a last resort in accordance with the mitigation hierarchy. - 6.
+Development within a defined wildlife corridor will not be permitted where it would prejudice its character or purpose. - 7.
+Where feasible to do so, developers will be required to align their biodiversity targets with those for other development sites close to their site. - 8.
+Developers will be required to make long term arrangements for the maintenance and stewardship of habitats provided in response to Biodiversity Net Gain requirements.